Launch Your First Supplement in the US & EU: A Product Guide

 • launch content

-A realistic first launch can take several months, especially if you are creating a custom formula or selling across borders.
+A first launch can take several months, especially with a custom formula or cross-border sales.

 9. Do Not Launch With Only a Product Page